riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 # Static DH Oracle Examples

-OPAQUE uses an OPRF to derive a secret from a password that the server is oblivious to, and relies on the secret key to prevent other than the server from computing the same secret to test password guesses.
+OPAQUE {{?I-D.irtf-cfrg-opaque}} uses an OPRF to derive a secret from a password that the server is oblivious to, and relies on the secret key to prevent other than the server from computing the same secret to test password guesses.

-Privacy Pass uses an OPRF to create anonymized tokens, so a server can issue them to clients but can't distinguish or track clients by the issued tokens, and clients can prove ownership of tokens but can't forge new ones.
+Privacy Pass {{?I-D.ietf-privacypass-protocol}} uses an OPRF to create anonymized tokens.
+A server can issue tokens to clients, but can't distinguish or track clients by them.
+Clients can prove ownership of tokens, but can't forge new ones.

-Both protocols essentially compute the PRF
+Both protocols essentially compute the PRF:

 ~~~
-H2(t, k*H1(t))
+H2(t, k*H1(t)).
 ~~~

-Here t is the client's secret input, k is the server's secret scalar, and H1 and H2 are hash funtions.
+Here t is the client's secret PRF input, k is the server's secret PRF key, and H1 and H2 are hash funtions.

 To do this, the client computes Q := H1(t) and derives P := r\*H1(t) or P := H1(t) + R, where r is a scalar or R is a group element chosen